foiegreis/RoboKitPy/README.md

 ### Upcoming Features
 RoboKitPy is actively being developed with future updates aimed at expanding its capabilities:

-- Dynamics: In-depth analysis of motion dynamics for better control and efficiency.
+- **Dynamics**: In-depth analysis of motion dynamics for better control and efficiency.
-- Trajectory Generation: Algorithms for smooth path planning for robot trajectories.
+- **Trajectory Generation**: Algorithms for smooth path planning for robot trajectories.
-- Motion Planning and Obstacle Avoidance: Enhanced algorithms for navigating through complex environments.
+- **Motion Planning and Obstacle Avoidance**: Enhanced algorithms for navigating through complex environments.
-- Behavioral Planning: Integration of decision-making processes in robotic tasks.
+- **Behavioral Planning**: Integration of decision-making processes in robotic tasks.
-- SLAM (Simultaneous Localization and Mapping): Tools for robotic mapping and navigation in unknown environments.
+- **SLAM**: Tools for robotic mapping and navigation in unknown environments.
-- Mobile Robots: Expanding the library to include autonomous ground vehicles.
+- **Mobile Robots**: Expanding the library to include autonomous ground vehicles.
-- Navigation, Sensor Fusion, and Perception: Advanced modules for robust robotic perception and interaction with the environment.
+- **Navigation, Sensor Fusion, and Perception**: Advanced modules for robust robotic perception and interaction with the environment.

 ### Educational Companion
-RoboKitPy runs in parallel with theoretical posts and tutorials available at Robotics Unveiled.
-This resource provides a unique educational platform that aligns theoretical knowledge with practical implementation, enhancing learning and understanding of robotics systems.
+RoboKitPy runs in parallel with theoretical posts and tutorials available at my website https://www.roboticsunveiled.com.

 <p align="center">
 	<img src="docs/imgs/roboticsunveiled.png" width="500">